Nick Wilson (politician)

 Nicolas Joseph Caleb Wilson (born June 11, 1990) is an American politician currently serving as a Republican member of the Kentucky House of Representatives from Kentucky's 82nd House district.
 His district includes Whitley County and part of Laurel County.
-He also competed on the reality competition show Survivor.
+He also won the reality competition show Survivor.

 Wilson was voted the winner of Survivors thirty-seventh season, Survivor: David vs. Goliath, in 2018, and returned in 2020 for the fortieth season, Survivor: Winners at War, to compete against former winners in the Survivor franchise, where he would finish in seventh place.

 Early life

 Wilson grew up in Williamsburg, Kentucky.
 Wilson's parents divorced while he was growing up.
 His grandmother helped raise him and his four siblings while they stayed with their father.
 He became the first person in his family to graduate from college when he completed a Bachelor's degree in political science from the University of Kentucky.
 At Kentucky, he became a member of Kappa Sigma (Beta-Nu) fraternity.
 He eventually went on to the University of Alabama School of Law and graduated to become a public defender.
 While at Alabama, his mother died due to a drug overdose.